 Crash data was used to develop a heatmap of all the intersections in the city; the study team focused on the 50 intersections with the most crashes during the field assessment.
 The 50 intersections are located throughout Key West and Stock Island on all types of streets.
 During the field assessment, the study team looked at accessibility, lighting, comfort, and safety.
-Among the most common issues found were lack of lighting, missing accessible curb ramps, lack of marked crossings, and short pedestrian signal timing.
-Other issues are summarized by below by three general locations: Old Town, Roosevelt Boulevard, and Connector Roads.
+Many intersections in Key West would benefit from additional lighting, reconstructed ADA-compliant curb ramps, additional marked crosswalks, and longer pedestrian crossing times.
+Other intersection characteristics are summarized by three general locations below: Old Town, Roosevelt Boulevard, and Connector Roads.